 If a basic entity member needs to upgrade to advanced entity membership to participate as a voting member in an IEEE-SA entity standards working group, but another division in the company originally purchased the basic entity membership, what can be done?

 IEEE-SA staff will help to coordinate communication between participants in that company to resolve the issue.

 How can entity working groups bring in specific technical expertise to help create their entity standard?

 Entity working groups may allow individuals to attend meetings to offer specific technical expertise from non-voting positions at up to three entity standards working group meetings per project during the standards development process.
 Further information can be found in the IEEE-SA Standards Board Bylaws, clause 18.104.22.168

 Does the implementation of this updated entity model mean that the IEEE Standards Association is no longer "open"?

 The IEEE-SA is an open standards organization, allowing any entity or individual to participate in its standards development process as long as they follow the IEEE-SA rules.
 "Open" does not mean "free," and participation in standards development is never completely "free."
 There are always costs involved to support meeting attendance or the technologies involved in electronic participation.
 In the entity model, the participants expect to support (financially and otherwise) the standards development process and to benefit from it.

 Can a consultant be paid by an IEEE-SA corporate member to represent the corporate member in an entity working group with full disclosure from the corporate member?

-Yes, as long as full disclosure is made to the working group and to the Sponsor.
+Yes, as long as full disclosure is made to the working group and to the Standards Committee.